sevidmusic/Roady/README.md

 The `[DOMAIN]` parameter is optional, it can be used to specify a default domain to build and run the App on.

-Note: This does not tie the App to the specified `[DOMAIN]`, when an App is built a different domain can always be specified.
-The benefit of an App Package is that it can be used to build an instance of an App for one or many domains.
+Note: Specifying the `[DOMAIN]` does not tie the App to the specified domain, an
+      App can be built for one, or many domains.

 More information about `dsh --new AppPackage` can be obtained via `dsh -h -n AppPackage`